aiidateam/aiida-core/docs/source/working_with_aiida/index.rst

 Command line interface
 ======================

-One way of interacting with AiiDA is through the ``verdi`` command line interface.
+One way of interacting with AiiDA is through the ``verdi`` command line interface (CLI).

 Before checking out the individual commands below, start with a brief look at the :ref:`general concepts<cli_concepts>` that apply across all commands.

 .. toctree::
     :maxdepth: 1